tacgomes/investir/README.md

 > output based on several criteria.
 Use the `--help` option for any
 > command for a description of all the available options.

+## Exchange Rates File

+The historical exchange rates used to convert monetary values to sterling can be sourced from a local comma-separated values (CSV) file.
+The following example should be self-explanatory regarding the format that is required:

+    Date,Currency,Rate
+    2025-03-17,USD,1.293198
+    2025-03-17,EUR,1.188523
+    ...

+To create a file with exchange rates sourced from Google Finance, on any cell of a Google Sheets spreadsheet, enter the following formula and then download the spreadsheet as a comma-separated values file:

+    =QUERY(GOOGLEFINANCE("GBPUSD", "close", "01/01/2020", TODAY()), "select Col1, 'USD', Col2 label 'USD' 'Currency', Col2 'Rate'")

+This formula will populate the spreadsheet with the `GBP` to `USD` exchange rates from the beginning of 2020 up to the present date.
+The formula can be adjusted to provide rates for other currencies as well.

 ## Hacking

 To modify **Investir** and evaluate the changes, clone this repository and